Review: A BRILLIANT MONSTER (2018)

 There are many variations on the theme of making a deal with the devil.
 From FAUST to THE DEVIL AND DANIEL WEBSTER to BEAST OF THE YELLOW NIGHT and ANGEL HEART.
 Both a narrative device and a warning it’s a timeless plot device.
 And in A BRILLIANT MONSTER, F.C.
-Rabbath gives us an interesting twist on it.
+Rabbath (THE WAITING) gives us an interesting twist on it.

 Mitch (Dennis Friebe) is a hugely successful author of self-help books.
 He’s the caretaker for his cantankerous and formerly abusive father and has a beautiful girlfriend, Sophie (Alea Figueroa) along with a string of affairs.
 He also has a secret, the secret to his success.